The Price of Poise

 like a shield.
 I love the strands

-of soft hair that engulfed my body.
+of soft hair that cover my body.

-The soft skin on my lips so I can
+The soft skin on my lips, so I can

-Kiss.
+kiss.
 The light blue veins visible

 under my light brown skin.

-But most of all I love the wet
+But most of all, I love the wet

 grey mass of cells sitting in

-My head that hold the secrets
+my head that hold the secrets

-Of the universe.
+of the universe.
 Each curve a new

-Memory, a new idea, a new love.
+memory, a new idea, a new love.

-And when I close my unequal eyes
+And when I close my uneven eyes

-And stretch my stubby legs, and let
+and stretch my stubby legs and let

-Loose the soft strands of hair that
+loose the soft strands of hair

-I dream.
+on my body, I dream.

 Ananyaa Sachan ‘29